UBC-MDS/RSyntext/README.md

 ### Function 1: `text_summarize`

-`text_summarize` function of class `PySyntext` takes in `string` as an input and produces `DataFrame` as an output containing a quantitative summary of the input.
+`text_summarize` function of class `RSyntext` takes in `string` as an input and produces `DataFrame` as an output containing a quantitative summary of the input.
 The quantitative summary entails the following:

 - Number of Words
 - Number of Sentences